ADDA-html-css/learn-HTML-CSS/week1/notes_w1.md

 ### Mini-lesson 1 - Basic HTML
 - Show opening and closing tags.
-- html sandwhich analogy.
+- html sandwich analogy.
 - Focus that all content needs to be inside tags.

+### Mini-lesson 2 - Setup a page with sublime.
+- show how to write html head tag, add a title
-- Do in JSbin to start
+- show how to make the body.
+- show how to open the page in the browser from sublime.

-####Excercise 1
+####Exercise 1
 *Build a basic site, announcing yourself to the world*
 - Add a heading to the page, say something like "hello world"
 - Create a paragraph saying who you are.
 - Make an ordered list of something, use at least 3 items. ex. favorite tv show.
-- Make an ordered list of somethign, use at least 3 items. ex. places i've travelled.
+- Make an ordered list of something, use at least 3 items. ex. places I've travelled.
-- **Bonus** Make some text a link to something else
-- **Bonus** Add an image somewhere on your site.

-### Mini-lesson 2 - Setup a page with sublime.
-- show how to write html head tag, add a title
-- show how to make the body.
-- show how to open the page in the browser from sublime.
+##@ Mini-Lesson 2
 - show how to do a link
 - show how to do an image